SpeculativeCoder/AdhocDocumentation/README.md

 _Initial notes:_

-    cd c:/ThirdPerson/adhoc-web
+    cd D:/ThirdPerson/adhoc-web

     mvn clean package -DskipTests

-Run the `AdhocManagerApplication` class in your Java IDE.
+You can now run the `AdhocManagerApplication` class in your Java IDE.

-You should be able to see it running at http://localhost:80
+You should be able to see it running at http://localhost

 ### Test server / client interaction